 - 41. As it relates to the government's failure to pay the minimum wage, the first pay period affected by the partial shutdown commenced Sunday, December 23, 2018.
 That pay period ended on January 5, 2019.
+Plaintiffs and Excepted Employees were not paid on their regularly Scheduled Payday for work performed during this period, and upon information and belief, will not be paid on future Scheduled Paydays if the shutdown is not resolved. - 42.
+As described above, the Acting White House Chief of Staff indicated that Excepted Employees will not be paid if the shutdown continues after Tuesday, January 8, 2019.
+That moment has passed, and, as of this filing, the shutdown continues until a time not currently known.

-Plaintiffs and Excepted Employees were not paid on their regularly Scheduled Payday for work performed during this period. - 42.
-As a result, the Defendant did not pay Excepted Employees for work performed between December 22, 2018 and January 25, 2019 on the date when such payment was due, in violation of the FLSA. - 43.
-Excepted Employees are paid pursuant to schedules that permit their pay rates to be calculated as a certain amount per hour. - 44.
-If compliance with the FLSA's minimum wage is evaluated on an hourly basis or a weekly basis, then Defendant paid Excepted Employees less than minimum wage on their Scheduled Paydays. - 45.
-The minimum wage applicable to Members is \$7.25 per hour, or \$290 for a forty-hour week.
+- 43. As a result, the Defendant did not pay Excepted Employees for work performed between December 23, 2018 and January 5, 2019, and will not pay wages on other Scheduled Paydays until the shutdown is resolved, on the date when such payment was due, in violation of the FLSA. - 44.
+Excepted Employees are paid pursuant to schedules that permit their pay rates to be calculated as a certain amount per hour. - 45.
+If compliance with the FLSA's minimum wage is evaluated on an hourly basis or a weekly basis, then Defendant paid Excepted Employees less than minimum wage on their Scheduled Paydays. - 46.
+The minimum wage applicable to Members is \$7.25 per hour, or \$290 for a forty-hour week. - 47.
+Because Members were not paid for work performed during the Pay Period, Excepted Employees will be paid less than \$290 each week for work performed during that period. - 48.
+Upon information and belief, Defendant conducted no analyses to determine whether its failure to pay Excepted Employees the minimum wage for work performed during the Pay Period complied with the FLSA and relied on no authorities indicating that its failure to pay Excepted Employees the minimum wage complied with the FLSA. - 49.
+As further described in Paragraph 38 above, under the circumstances, Defendant violated the FLSA by not paying Excepted Employees minimum wage on the Scheduled Payday for work performed. - 50.
+Defendant's violation of the FLSA described above is willful, and in conscious or reckless disregard of the requirements of the FLSA.

-- 46. Because Members were not paid for work performed on the date when such payment was due, Excepted Employees were paid less than \$290 each week for work performed during the shutdown which lasted from December 22, 2018 through January 25, 2019. - 47.
-Upon information and belief, Defendant conducted no analyses to determine whether its failure to pay Excepted Employees the minimum wage for work performed complied with the FLSA and relied on no authorities indicating that its failure to pay Excepted Employees the minimum wage complied with the FLSA. - 48.
-As further described in Paragraph 38 above, under the circumstances, Defendant violated the FLSA by not paying Excepted Employees minimum wage on the Scheduled Payday for work performed between December 22, 2018 and January 25, 2019. - 49.
-Defendant's violation of the FLSA described above was willful, and in conscious or reckless disregard of the requirements of the FLSA. - 50.
-As a result of the actions alleged above, the Excepted Employees, including the Plaintiffs, have suffered monetary damages and are entitled to payment of wages owed, statutory liquidated damages, and any other remedy available under the FLSA.
+51. As a result of the actions alleged above, the Excepted Employees, including the Plaintiffs, have suffered monetary damages and are entitled to payment of wages owed, statutory liquidated damages, and any other remedy available under the FLSA.